befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 into the parking lot due to the the overhang.
 Please wait for the shuttle near the entrance to the parking lot.

-Shuttle service back to hotels will be available from 8 pm to 11 pm.
+Shuttle service back to all hotels in the Lawrence area  will be available from 8 pm to 11 pm.

 Lawrence also has Uber and other transportation options.
 Please contact Bridgette and Ryan with any transport-related questions.